Avengers World

-Avengers World is an ongoing comic series that was published by Marvel Comics as part of the third wave of Marvel NOW!, from January 2014 until July 2015.
+Avengers World (also known as A-World) is an ongoing comic series that was published by Marvel Comics as part of the third wave of Marvel NOW!, from January 2014 until July 2015.

 Publication history

 Spencer said, "What the book is all about is really in the title.
 This is a book about geography.
 It's about what Marvel Earth looks like now.
 Obviously we've seen the Avengers make a pretty big statement about this world being under their protection and them being the representatives of our world.
 So it felt like it was time to do a book about what that planet looks like; not just Marvel New York or Marvel Space, but what does Marvel Europe, Asia and Africa look like right now?
 So it was a chance to do a story that was really global in scope and go some places that maybe we haven't been to before and really play with the idea of what that changing landscape would look like."